GrizzHacks/single-source-live-site/docs/dataStructure.md

     {
       "prizeName": "The name of the prize track.
 (Examples: 'Best Hardware Hack', 'Most Creative Hack', '1st Place', etc.).", "prizeSponsor": "The name of your prize sponsor.
-(Examples: 'Google Cloud Platform', 'MLH', etc.).", "description": "A description of the prize track.
+(Examples: 'Google Cloud Platform', 'MLH', etc.).", "prizeDescription": "A description of the prize track.
 (Example: 'Build something fun to remember the Summer with.').", "prize": "The prize you are giving.
 (Examples: 'Nitendo Switch', '$100 Amazon Gift Card', 'Inteview with a VC', etc.).", "prizeValue": "If you want to show the monitary value of the prize (say it is a free trial to something) add that here.
 (Example: '$79').", "eligibility": "If there are any requirements to go for this prize.
 (Examples: 'At least 50% of your team must be first time hackers', 'You must use Google Cloud Platform somewhere in your project', etc.)."